-Subsequent events have been evaluated through February 14, 2023, which is the date the financial statements were available to be issued.
-The Organization has a subsequent event that would have a material impact on the presentation of the Organization's financial statements (see Note 13).
+Subsequent events have been evaluated through January 4, 2021, which is the date the financial statements were available to be issued.
+No subsequent events have occurred that would have a material impact on the presentation of the Organization's financial statements.